Elseid Hysaj

-Joining Lazio in 2021 on a free transfer, Hysaj reunited once again with coach Maurizio Sarri, becoming part of a transitional phase for the club.
-He quickly established himself as a flexible full-back option on both flanks, featuring regularly in his debut campaign and contributing to Lazio’s fifth-place finish in Serie A. Over the following seasons, he remained a reliable rotational presence, alternating starting duties with teammates Manuel Lazzari and Adam Marušić.
-During the 2022–23 season, he achieved a personal record of 43 appearances, playing a key role as Lazio finished runners-up in Serie A for the first time in over two decades.
-His tactical intelligence and professionalism made him a trusted figure in Sarri’s defensive system, despite reduced playing time in later campaigns.
-By 2025, Hysaj had surpassed the 120-appearance mark for the Biancocelesti across all competitions, further solidifying his reputation as one of the most consistent Albanian defenders to have played in Italy’s top flight.
+Hysaj came through the youth system of Vllaznia before moving to Italy to join Empoli's youth team, making his senior debut in 2012 and becoming a regular starter by the following season before joining Napoli in 2015.
+He played for the club over 220 times in all competitions and won the 2019–20 Coppa Italia with the team.
+After the expiration of his contract in 2021, Hysaj joined Lazio in 2021 on a free transfer, and was part of the team that finished runners-up in Serie A, Lazio's first time in over two decades.

-A full international since 2013, Hysaj has been a central figure for the Albania national team for over a decade, earning more than 90 caps.
-Renowned for his defensive discipline, versatility on both flanks, and leadership qualities, he has represented Albania in several major campaigns, including their historic qualification for UEFA Euro 2016 and participation in the UEFA Euro 2024 finals.
-Serving multiple times as national team captain, Hysaj played a pivotal role during UEFA Euro and FIFA World Cup qualifying cycles, consistently anchoring the defence through different managerial eras—from Gianni De Biasi to Sylvinho.
-Widely regarded as one of the most accomplished Albanian defenders of his generation, his international career has been marked by consistency, professionalism, and key contributions to some of Albania’s most successful periods in modern football history.
+A full international since 2013, Hysaj has 100 caps for the Albania national team, which he captained on multiple occasions.
+He also represented the nation at the UEFA European Championship in 2016 and 2024.

 Early life

-Hysaj was born in Reç, Malësi e Madhe, Albania.
+Hysaj was born in Reç, Shkodër, Albania.
 Two months after his birth, his father, Gëzim, emigrated to Italy, as many Albanians did in the 1990s, seeking employment opportunities to support his family.
 Elseid grew up in Shkodër with his mother and grandparents, while his father worked in Italy as a bricklayer.

-Hysaj began his youth career at age seven with KF Shkodra, an amateur club based in his hometown of Shkodër and managed by Taip Piraniqi.
+Hysaj began his youth career at age of seven with KF Shkodra, an amateur club based in his hometown.
+In 2007 he became part of Vllaznia youth team remaining for two years.
 While working at the home of football agent Marco Piccioli, Hysaj's father mentioned that his son was a talented footballer.
 As Elseid was only 10 years old at the time, Piccioli advised Gëzim to wait a few years.
 When Elseid turned 14, he travelled to Italy, where he was assessed by Piccioli and took part in trials with several clubs, including Fiorentina, before eventually joining the Empoli academy.